 Pesto with Bronte Pistachios

-• Put water in a pot and bring it to a boil, then add the pistachios and let it come back to a boil, then cook for 1 minute, so the skin will come off easily.
+• Put some water in a pot and bring it to a boil, then throw in the pistachios and let them boil for 1 minute, so the skin will come off easily.

 pot

-• Drain the pistachios and let them dry on a cloth.
-Close the cloth like a candy and rub to easily remove the skin.
+• Drain the pistachios and let them dry on a kitchen towel.
+Close the towel like a candy and rub to easily remove the skin.

-• Transfer the pistachios into a blender, add the olive oil, grated cheese, garlic, water, and basil leaves.
+• Transfer the pistachios to a blender, pour in the olive oil, grated cheese, garlic, water, and basil leaves.

 pesto